 Camouflage helps hunters stalk their prey, but bass anglers have no such luxury in a boat.
 "We don't sneak up on the fish," Blaukat says.
-"If a bass can find and eat a little minnow in muddy water they can probably sense a 20-foot bass boat moving 50 feet from them.
+"If a bass can find and eat a little minnow in muddy water, they can probably sense a 20-foot bass boat moving 50 feet from them.
 That situation is just like a lake that has alligators in it.
 A bass knows alligators are there, but they still have to feed.
 It's the same with bass boats all over the lake.
-Those fish know that there is something in the environment that is foreign, and the only thing you can do is be quiet enough to where they will still strike."
+Those fish know that something in the environment is foreign, and the only thing you can do is be quiet enough to where they will still strike."

 The environment also determines how fish will react to human sounds.
-"You always hear the story about how the fish were really biting during the week and then they turn off during the weekend," Blaukat says.
+"You always hear the story about how the fish were biting during the week, and then they turn off during the weekend," Blaukat says.
 "My theory is the fish get conditioned to noise such as increased boat activity or trolling motor sounds, then become dormant or inactive in the same way as if a bad cold front came through.
 The boats and all the external sounds are comparable to adverse weather conditions that create less than opportunistic feeding time for bass."

-Bass seem to be more sensitive to sound in clear water, even when the fish are deep.
+Bass seem more sensitive to sound in clear water, even when the fish are deep.
 Blaukat has noticed bass in the deep waters of gin-clear Bulls Shoals and Table Rock lakes being adversely affected by trolling motor noises and boat traffic.
-The veteran tournament angler believes bass are least bothered by unnatural sounds when hiding in shallow heavy cover with murky water.
+The veteran tournament angler believes bass are least bothered by strange sounds when hiding in shallow heavy cover with murky water.
 Blaukat claims he has caught fish in these situations from fallen trees when his trolling motor was running within only 2 feet of the cover.

 When fishing off-colored water, Mount Airy, Md., angler Frank Ippoliti seldom worries about making noises, but he becomes more cautious when sight fishing.
 In this shallow, clear-water situation, the Wal-Mart FLW Tour Championship qualifier avoids wearing bright-colored clothing and remains quiet to prevent spooking any skittish nesting fish.

 Muffling the rumble of an outboard motor is impossible, so the pros have to try other alternatives to prevent disturbing bass.
 "Those fish can hear that thing coming forever.
-It doesn't make any difference if you shut down 500 yards or 30 yards from a cove those fish are going to hear that outboard," Blaukat says.
+It doesn't make any difference if you shut down 500 yards or 30 yards from a cove.
+Those fish are going to hear that outboard," Blaukat says.

 The Missouri angler believes, however, that bass have grown accustomed to human activity and the sound of engines.
-"Throughout the years outboard motors have become a part of the fish's environment," Blaukat theorizes.
+"Throughout the years, outboard motors have become a part of the fish's environment," Blaukat theorizes.
 "There is probably no lake in the United States that doesn't get outboard motor noise."
 So the only precaution Blaukat takes is to keep his prop wash away from the area he plans on fishing.

 Even a noisy reel can produce a disturbing tone to bass.
 Morris recalls using a grinding bait-cast reel that apparently turned off fish.
 "I couldn't catch anything on it, so I lost my confidence and stopped using it except for top-water fishing," Morris says.
-"I feel like if you have a bad grinding reel it transmits down the line, especially if cranking something through the water."
+"I feel like if you have a bad grinding reel, it transmits down the line, especially if cranking something through the water."
 He also thinks the noise of braided lines rubbing against rod guides repels bass.

 A clumsy, boisterous partner can have some impact on the fish, too.
-Blaukat admits he "can't stand be to be in the boat with someone who doesn't think the fish hears them."
+Blaukat admits he "can't stand to be in the boat with someone who doesn't think the fish hears them."

 Conversing in areas buzzing with heavy boat traffic and other commotion becomes less of an issue to Morris.
 "I don't think talking is that big of a deal unless you are in an enclosed area with high banks that might cause it to echo and bounce around," he says.

 When sight fishing, Ippoliti also minimizes talking and movements.
 Since he needs to watch his lure at all times, Ippoliti believes talking becomes a distraction then.
-"That fish can suck in your bait any time and spit it out faster than you can react, so if you are talking chances are you're not going to get it," he warns.
+"That fish can suck in your bait any time and spit it out faster than you can react, so if you are talking, chances are you're not going to get it," he warns.

 After spotting a bedding fish, Ippoliti positions his boat within casting distance of the nest and drops an anchor.
-"Of course the fish sees the boat and knows that I'm there," says Ippoliti, who remains quiet until the bass moves back onto its nest.
+"Of course, the fish sees the boat and knows that I'm there," says Ippoliti, who remains quiet until the bass moves back onto its nest.

-Maybe silence is golden - or at least worth a check - in today's world of competitive bass fishing.
+Maybe silence is golden - or at least worth a check - in todays world of competitive bass fishing.